Participation in the HCF

 Cash deposits will be available in the recipients' MSA the next business day, while check deposits will be available after 5 business days.

-Your MSA is a savings account, so you can continue to use your MSA as long as you have funds.
+Your MSA is a savings account, so you can continue to use your MSA depending on your account funds availability.
 There is no penalty or interest if your funds reach a zero balance.
+However, if you are a designated beneficiary of other MSA, you may use them to settle your medical bills.

 To voluntarily purchase NHI: